Exclusive: Food retailer Smart & Final explores sale - sources

 The company reported adjusted earnings before interest, taxes, depreciation and amortization of $62.3 million for the three months ended Oct.
 7, down 1 percent over the same period in 2017.

 Smart & Final has been facing increasing competition both from direct rivals and e-commerce firms.
-Amazon.com Inc acquired Whole Foods Market Inc for $13.7 billion in 2017.
+Amazon.com Inc (AMZN.O) acquired Whole Foods Market Inc for $13.7 billion in 2017.

-Deep-pocketed international entrants to the U.S. market such as Lidl and Ahold Delhaize as well as discount retailers such as Walmart Inc and Dollar General Corp, have also been squeezing Smart & Final’s profitability.
+Deep-pocketed international entrants to the U.S. market such as Lidl and Ahold Delhaize (AD.AS) as well as discount retailers such as Walmart Inc (WMT.N) and Dollar General Corp (DG.N), have also been squeezing Smart & Final’s profitability.

-(This story corrects to fix percent of stock rise in 7th paragraph)

 Reporting by Harry Brumpton and Joshua Franklin in New York; Editing by Jeffrey Benkoe